piotrmurach/tty-prompt/README.md

 choices = {small: 1, medium: 2, large: 3}
 prompt.select("What size?", choices)
 # =>
 # What size?
-(Press ↑/↓ arrow to move and Enter to select)
+(Press ↑/↓ arrow to move and Space or Enter to select)
 # ‣ small
 #   medium
 #   large